semaphoreci/semaphore/docs/docs/using-semaphore/artifacts.md

 Semaphore will never delete your artifacts automatically.
 To control usage and [costs](#usage), it's recommended to set up retention policies to automatically delete old artifacts.

-Retention policies are rule-based and namespace-scoped.
+Retention policies are rule-based and scoped to namespaces.
 You must create one or more rules with file selectors and ages.
 Semaphore attempts to match each rule to existing files and delete them if they exceed the maximum age.

 ### How to create retention policies